edgBR/modulai_assignment_final/README.md

-# The road of a time series guy in Natual Language Processing
+# A learning project to become better and better in NLP

 When running interactively from the main folder of the project please set: